Developer coding guidelines Jun 17, 2009 / Updated: May 18, 2013

 Zenphoto provides a set of functions to perform this task:

 Values you get from these super globals need to be secured.
 Use the function sanitize() and sanitize_numeric() for that purpose.
-The general rule of thumb is that these should be sanitied before storing in local variables to insure that this is not forgotten.
+The general rule of thumb is that these should be sanitied before storing in local variables.

 Values for display

-If you items from $_GET/$_POST entries or any unknown text you should encode them using html_encode() when output for display.
+Items from $_GET/$_POST entries or any unknown text you should be encoded using html_encode() when output for display.
 For links you should encode using pathurlencode().
-PHP also has the urlencode() function which can be used on simple URLs, but to be safe use pathurlencode() if there may be album names or query strings in the link.
+PHP also has the urlencode() function which can be used on simple URLs, but to be safe use pathurlencode() when there may be album names or query strings in the link.

-Note: it is recommended that encoding of strings for display be done in the statements that actually do the display.
+Note: It is recommended that the encoding of strings for display is done in the statements that actually do the display.
 This avoids the possiblity of someone double encoding a string because they did not know it had already been done.

 Values stored in the database

-These should have already been sanitized if got from $_GET or $_POST and then formatted using db_quote() in the query string.
+These should have already been sanitized if retrieved from $_GET or $_POST and then formatted using db_quote() in the query string.

 Commenting and Documentation